dietercoopman/sajan/README.md

   self-update         Update sajan
   bye                 Delete sajan
-  alias               Create an alias for a program or command aliasses            Show all aliasses on your system
+  alias               Create an alias for a program or command aliases            Show all aliases on your system

 Programs:
   tools               Execute Tools actions